mp-se/gravitymon/docs/_sources/functionality.rst.txt

   for other users to enjoy.
 See the :ref:`format-editor` for more information.
 See :ref:`services` for a list of services currently validated.

+* **Validation of common configuration errors**

+  Common configuration errors or hardware problems will now be displayed on the front page.
+The following are checked:

+  - Newer software version available
+  - No gyro connected
+  - Gyro not calibrated at 90 degrees
+  - Missing gravity formula
+  - No push targets defined
+  - Skip sleep mode setting
+  - No temperature sensor connected (not Floaty build)
+  - Battery voltage out of range (Not Floaty build)

 * **Automatic temperature adjustment of gravity reading**

   If you want to correct gravity based on beer temperature you can do this in the formula but here is a nice